 Supporting your researchers

-Our publishing values and author promotion
+Our publishing values

 The Royal Society’s fundamental purpose is to recognise, promote, and support excellence in science and to encourage the development and use of science for the benefit of humanity and the good of the planet.
 We are committed to high quality, open and ethical publishing.